-Pad Thai is so synonymous with Thailand that it even contains the country’s name; however the famous wok-fried noodle dish doesn’t have a history as long as most would have thought.
-Pad Thai was actually introduced to Bangkok around 60 years ago thanks to a campaign by Luang Phibunsongkhram, the then Prime Minister who wanted to address Thailand’s rice shortages by introducing noodles into the country’s cuisine, as well as increase patriotism and nationalism.
+Pad Thai is so synonymous with Thailand that it even contains the country’s name.
+The famous wok-fried noodle dish was actually introduced to Bangkok around 60 years ago thanks to a campaign by Luang Phibunsongkhram, the then Prime Minister who wanted to address Thailand’s rice shortages by introducing noodles into the country’s cuisine, as well as increase patriotism and nationalism.

 - Damnoen Saduak Floating Market Tour

 - Vertigo & Moon Bar Rooftop Dining